lucianoayres/ollama-tool-support-demo/README.md

 - **Python**: Version 3.7 or higher installed on your machine.
 - **Ollama**: Installed and running.
 [Download Ollama](https://ollama.com/)
-- **Access to Llama 3.2 Model**: Ensure you have access to the Llama 3.2 model via Ollama.
+- **Access to Supported Models**: Ensure you have access to models like Llama 3.2 via Ollama.
-- **Make**: Installed on your system to use the provided `Makefile`.
+- **Make**: Installed on your system to utilize the provided `Makefile`.
-- **Internet Connection**: Required for API calls if integrating real data sources.

 ## Installation

+Follow these steps to set up the project:

 1. **Clone the Repository**